kotatu0047/imakita-sanngyoiu/README.md

 # Discord Bot

-A simple Discord bot that responds to the `/hello` slash command with "world".
+A Discord bot with auto-restart functionality that includes `/hello`, `/ping`, and `/echo` slash commands.

 ## Setup